mkpatel3-github/Python_Classwork/GitHub_Tutorials/README.md

 ## Create a New Folder and Add Files

-### On Windows Command Prompt

-cd Python_Classwork
-mkdir GitHub_Tutorials
-cd GitHub_Tutorials
-echo "Getting Started with GitHub" > README.md cd ..
-git add GitHub_Tutorials\README.md
-git commit -m "Getting Started with GitHub" git push

----

-## Update Existing File

-### On Windows Command Prompt
+**On Windows Command Prompt**

-cd Python_Classwork\GitHub_Tutorials
-make needed changes to README.md git status git add README.md git commit -m "Updating README.md with new example" git push

----

-**Explanation:**
 - `cd Python_Classwork` &mdash; Change directory to your cloned repository.
 - `mkdir GitHub_Tutorials` &mdash; Create a new folder for tutorials.
+- `cd GitHub_Tutorials` &mdash; Change to newly created directory.
-- `echo Getting Started with GitHub > README.md` &mdash; Create a README file with a title.
+- `echo "Getting Started with GitHub" > README.md` &mdash; Create a README file with a title.
+- `cd ..` &mdash; Change back to previous directory.
 - `git add ...` &mdash; Stage your new file for commit.
+- `git commit -m "..."` &mdash; Commit your changes with a message.
+- `git push` &mdash; Push your changes to GitHub.

+---

+## Update Existing File

+**On Windows Command Prompt**
+- `cd Python_Classwork\GitHub_Tutorials` &mdash; Change directory to your cloned repository.
+- Make needed changes to README.md and save
+- `git status` &mdash; See changed file is visible before pushing to github.
+- `git add ...` &mdash; Stage your Updated  file for commit.
 - `git commit -m "..."` &mdash; Commit your changes with a message.
 - `git push` &mdash; Push your changes to GitHub.